Tree shaking and code removal

 1

-Enable experimentalImportSupport and ensure your app builds and runs as expected.
-You may experience issues with require cycles or mixing CommonJS and ESM imports.
+Ensure experimentalImportSupport and ensure your app builds and runs as expected.

-Experimental import support uses Metro's version of the @babel/plugin-transform-modules-commonjs plugin.
+Experimental import support uses a custom version of the @babel/plugin-transform-modules-commonjs plugin.
 This drastically reduces the number of resolutions and simplifies your output bundle.
 This feature can be used with inlineRequires to further optimize your bundle experimentally.

 2